Introduction

 The Role of Patient Advocates and Care Coordinators

-Patient advocates and care coordinators are your personal guides in the healthcare system.
-They speak both your language and the doctor's language.
-They can help explain things, ensure your wishes are heard, and that your loved one gets the care they need.
+Patient advocates and care coordinators are your guides in the healthcare system.
+They speak both your language and the doctor’s language.
+They can help explain things, ensure your wishes are heard, and your loved one gets the care they need.
 Think of them as helpers who support you and your family through this journey.

 Remember, your voice matters.
 With the right support and clear communication, you can be the best advocate for your loved one’s care.